 What do you mean by ‘Real Time’ Error Detection and why should I care about that?

 Due to the real-time functionality of the technology, depending on the number of claims within each file submitted daily, the system will analyze each file within a few hours on average.
 Therefore, all claims are made available to the client quickly so as to not affect the timeliness of claims payments to providers.
 Our network’s automated solution allows us to provide claims in real-time and get a sub-second response for potential aberrations.
 No manual intervention is required, substantially speeding up our claims processing.
 Historical data is stored at the processing source to ensure rapid processing for the detection of aberrations like once-in-a-lifetime procedures and fraud, waste, and abuse

 Why do claims have so many errors?

-As medical billing and coding continues to grow in complexity, there is simply more opportunity for errors to occur and as a result the national estimate is $380 Billion per year is overpaid as a result.
+As medical billing and coding continue to grow in complexity, there is simply more opportunity for errors to occur and as a result, the national estimate is $380 Billion per year is overpaid as a result.
 Human errors from keying claims into systems.
 OCR scanning errors as a result of inconsistencies and system limitations.
 And of course fraudulent billing errors as a result of medical providers attempting to find ways to maximize reimbursement levels and revenue.
 Given the high costs of systems and labor involved with claims review, and how PPO discounts mask the problem for payers, these errors are quite often missed in the adjudication and payment process.
-Furthermore, with the evolution of the Affordable Care Act which resulted in more patients entering the system and providers cost shifting to the commercial space, coding errors are increasing daily.
+Furthermore, with the evolution of the Affordable Care Act which resulted in more patients entering the system and providers’ cost-shifting to the commercial space, coding errors are increasing daily.